mcollina/node-eps/XXX-asyncwrap-api.md

 The `type` is a String that represents the type of handle that caused `init()` to fire.
 Generally it will be the name of the handle's constructor.
 Some examples include `TCP`, `GetAddrInfo` and `HTTPParser`.
-Users will be able to define their own `type` when using the public API.
+Users will be able to define their own `type` when using the public embedder API.

 `parentId` is the unique id of either the async resource at the top of the JS stack when `init()` was called, or the originator of the new resource.
 For